-The initial steps towards realising the long-cherished dream of the late PETRONAS Chairman, Tan Sri Dato’ Seri Azizan Zainul Abidin, to create a youth orchestra as a ‘stage for young talent’, alongside the Malaysian Philharmonic Orchestra, were taken on 13 January 2006.
+The initial steps towards realising the long-cherished dream of the late PETRONAS Chairman, Tun Azizan Zainul Abidin, to create a youth orchestra as a ‘stage for young talent’, alongside the Malaysian Philharmonic Orchestra, were taken on 13 January 2006.
 Some 500 aspiring instrumentalists from across Malaysia auditioned and 110 – with an average age of 18 – were selected to form the new Malaysian Philharmonic Youth Orchestra (MPYO).

-The MPYO gave its first public concert in Dewan Filharmonik PETRONAS on 25 August 2007.
+After a period of intensive training under its Principal Conductor, Kevin Field, and mentors drawn from the ranks of the Malaysian Philharmonic Orchestra, the MPYO gave its first public concert in Dewan Filharmonik PETRONAS on 25 August 2007.
 It has since established a pattern of music camps held four times a year and culminating in performances in Kuala Lumpur and beyond.
-It has toured five cities in West Malaysia (2007), Sabah and Sarawak (2008), and Penang and Kuantan (2010), as well as giving sold-out concerts at the Yong Siew Toh Conservatory of Music at the National University of Singapore in 2009.
+It has toured five states in Peninsula Malaysia (2007), Sabah and Sarawak (2008), and Penang and Pahang (2010), as well as giving sold-out concerts at the Yong Siew Toh Conservatory of Music at the National University of Singapore in 2009.
 It has also performed in Brisbane, Australia in 2012 as part of an exchange programme with the Queensland Youth Orchestra.